-Currently, there are more than 177,000 Long Islanders living below the poverty line.
+Currently, one out of three households on Long Island don't earn enough to make ends meet or heat their homes during the bitter winter months.
 Project Warmth’s Emergency Fuel Fund can make a significant difference for families in our region.
 As Long Island’s only non-government, island-wide emergency fuel fund, Project Warmth is a safety net for individuals and families who are unable to pay their heating bill.
-This program provides one-time grants to provide payments to oil and utility companies on behalf of eligible residents facing heating emergencies.For the hundreds of families we help each year, assistance with an oil delivery or utility arrears means they have room in their budgets to cover a prescription bill or even buy food.
+This program provides one-time grants to provide payments to oil and utility companies on behalf of eligible residents facing heating emergencies.For the hundreds of families we help each year, assistance with an oil delivery or utility arrears means they have room in their budgets to cover essentials like food or medication.

 A WARM STORY